CodyReichert/awesome-cl/README.md

 These are libraries for working with graphics, rather than making GUIs (i.e. widget toolkits), which have their own section.

+* :star: [Sketch](https://github.com/vydd/sketch) - A CL framework for the creation of electronic art, graphics, and lots more.
+[MIT][200].
+* [common-cv](https://github.com/byulparan/common-cv) - the OpenCV (Open Source Computer Vision Library) binding library for CommonLisp.
+No license specified.
 * [cl-cairo2](https://github.com/rpav/cl-cairo2) - Cairo bindings.
 [Boost 1.0][54]
 * [cl-gd](http://weitz.de/cl-gd/) - A library providing an interface to the GD graphics library.
 [FreeBSD][39].
 * [cl-horde3d](https://github.com/anwyn/cl-horde3d/) - FFI bindings to the Horde3D graphics library.
 Not available on Quicklisp.
 [EPL 1.0][59]